 Yes, because family finances and assets may change from year to year, grants are allocated on an annual basis for one year only.
 Every year families must reapply if they wish to be considered for financial aid.

-In extending financial aid to a family, The Center attempts to support the student's attendance for the entire time he/she is enrolled, pending continued need.
-If your financial circumstances change, and your ability to contribute to your child's educational expenses increases, your award may be decreased accordingly.
-If your ability to pay educational expenses decreases, The Center will make every effort to increase the award.
+In extending a financial aid grant to a family, The Center attempts to support the student's attendance for the entire time they are enrolled, pending continued need.
+If your financial circumstances change, and your ability to contribute to your child's educational expenses increases, your grant may be decreased accordingly.
+If your ability to pay educational expenses decreases, The Center will make every effort to increase the grant.

 Yes.
 Families are required to enroll in The Center’s Ten-Payment Tuition Plan via the Automatic Debit Program.
 This requires completion of an automatic debit form by each parent/custodian responsible for paying the student’s tuition.